 Poor weather (clouds), poor preparation, haste, greed, and inadequate information about the enemy doomed the operation.
 In any case, Allied victory was virtually inevitable, and came in less than a year.

-Questions for students: Do you think Market Garden was a success or failure?
+Question for students (and subscribers): Do you think Market Garden was a success or failure?
 Why?
-Let us know what you think.
+Please let us know in the comments section below this article.
 (See also our list from September 25, “10 Famous Battles at Bridges.”)

 Your readership is much appreciated!

 For more information, please see…